FtZPetruska/Kalb-jr/README.md

 You will first need to install `nodejs` and `yarn`.
 The latter can be obtained by running `npm i -g yarn` after installing node, or through your package manager on some distros.

-To install the dependencies simply run `yarn`.

 To run the bot, you'll first need to provide a token in a file named `.env`:

 ```
 BOT_TOKEN=your.bot.token.here
 ```

-Once everything is setup you can simply run `node .` in the top folder.
+Once everything is setup you can simply run `./run.sh` in the top folder.
+It will download all the dependencies, compile the the project and run it.

 ## Scheduling things

 The `schedule.json` file contains all the scheduled tasks.
 They consist of:

 - The name of the voice channel to create.
 - The id of the category in which it will be created.
 - The id of a channel in which the announcement will be posted.